 You are going to love how perfect this frosting goes with the cupcakes.
 The whole thing is just perfection.

 When the frosting is ready, I use an extra large star tip to frost the cupcakes in swirls.
 Next, I stand the frosting bag up in a large cup and fill it with about half the frosting.
 That amount usually does about half the cupcakes.
-Then, I refill for most of the rest of the frosting and finish the cupcakes.
+Then, I refill with the rest of the frosting and finish the cupcakes.

 I put the cupcakes in the fridge so that frosting will stay nice until it’s time to deliver them to my husband or serve them at the dinner.